meikaykam/ai-case-study/README.md

 > * How often are the glasses used on a daily basis?

 **How is your company performing relative to competitors in the same field?**
 > I am unable to access the company's financials because Envision is a privately held company.
 Looking at the past year, Envision is doing well considering they raised 1.5 million euros in the seed round.
 They also partnered with Google Glass by integrating their interface with Google Glass's hardware.
-Their product and services are well thought our and tailored to meet the needs of a blind or visually impaired person.
-Envision’s premium edition glasses are priced competitively at $3499 while the cost of their competitors' glasses range between $2950 and $4995.
+Their product and services are well thought out and tailored to meet the needs of a blind or visually impaired person.
+Envision’s premium edition glasses are priced competitively at $3499 while the cost of their competitors' glasses ranges between $2950 and $4995.

 ## Recommendations